Innovating with infographics: Building health communication skills among undergraduate psychology students

 Infographics distil complex information into an easy-to-understand and engaging format and are increasingly used to communicate health information in public (e.g., public health announcements) and academic spheres (e.g., visual abstracts in peer-reviewed journals).

-During two study periods (one of which is ongoing), this assessment was implemented in Psychology of Health, a third-year online undergraduate unit in psychology.
+During two study periods (Summer 2020 and Winter 2021), this assessment was implemented in Psychology of Health, a third-year online undergraduate unit in psychology.
 The assessment involved two parts.
 First, students synthesised and critiqued empirical research on a health-risk or health-protective behaviour of their choice.
 Then, they produced an infographic.
 Students were introduced to the process of infographic creation over a series of weekly tutorials that covered the basics of visual communication design, introduced them to Adobe Spark, and invited them to share their infographic drafts with peers to receive formative feedback before submitting their final product.
-Along with their health infographic, students submitted a written reflection on their learnings from the assessment and the relevance of visual health communication to professional practice in their aspirational career.
+Along with their health infographic, students submitted a written reflection on their learnings from the assessment and the relevance of their learnings to professional practice in their aspirational career.

 Findings from the evaluation of this assessment will be presented at the 2021 Australian Psychology Learning and Teaching Conference.
 Exemplars of student work from 2021 will be celebrated in the 2022 Department of Psychological Sciences Research Showcase, a publication that presents our Department’s work to the Swinburne community, external collaborators, and industry partners.